Converg3nce/matic-docs/docs/staking/running-with-binaries.md

 heimdallcli generate-keystore <private-key>
 ```

 The private key required over here is the address of the one which has the tokens that you're going to stake.
-Make sure you add a prefix of '0x' to the beginning of the private key.

 Once you run this command you will be requested for a passphrase.
 A passphrase can be considered as password too.
 This passphrase will be used to encrypt the keystore file.